-The information contained on the project status sheet is centered on the Department's project development process that consists of the four major phases described in the previous section.
+The information contained on the project status sheet is centered on the Department's project development process.
+This process typically consists of the four major phases: planning, environmental clearance, final design and construction.
+Additional details of these phases are contained in Appendix A, which details the project development process utilized by the Department of Transportation.
 The project status sheets contain several items of information as follows:

-Project Description: Contains the preliminary project scope, which generally identifies features of the project, i.e., length, structures, widening, and interchanges, and directs the project development process.
+Project Description: Contains the preliminary project scope, which generally identifies features of the project i.e. length, structures, widening, and interchanges, and directs the project development process.